Microsoft Azure DevOps vs OpenText ALM / Quality Center comparison

 Find out what your peers are saying about Microsoft Azure DevOps vs. OpenText ALM / Quality Center and other solutions.
 Updated: March 2024.

-Microsoft Azure DevOps is ranked 1st in Application Lifecycle Management (ALM) Suites with 24 reviews while OpenText ALM / Quality Center is ranked 6th in Application Lifecycle Management (ALM) Suites with 17 reviews.
+Microsoft Azure DevOps is ranked 1st in Application Lifecycle Management (ALM) Suites with 123 reviews while OpenText ALM / Quality Center is ranked 6th in Application Lifecycle Management (ALM) Suites with 197 reviews.
 Microsoft Azure DevOps is rated 8.2, while OpenText ALM / Quality Center is rated 8.0.
-The top reviewer of Microsoft Azure DevOps writes "High level protection, scales well, but more customer feedback updates needed".
-On the other hand, the top reviewer of OpenText ALM / Quality Center writes "It is a stable solution, and customer service is its most valuable feature".
-Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and Red Hat Ansible Automation Platform, whereas OpenText ALM / Quality Center is most compared with OpenText ALM Octane, Jira, Tricentis qTest, Zephyr Enterprise and Tricentis Tosca.
+The top reviewer of Microsoft Azure DevOps writes "Good support, helpful management capabilities, and great Kanban boards".
+On the other hand, the top reviewer of OpenText ALM / Quality Center writes "Offers features for higher-end traceability and integration with different tools but lacks in scalability ".
+Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and Red Hat Ansible Automation Platform, whereas OpenText ALM / Quality Center is most compared with OpenText ALM Octane, Jira, Tricentis qTest, Zephyr Enterprise and OpenText UFT One.
 See our Microsoft Azure DevOps vs. OpenText ALM / Quality Center report.

 See our list of best Application Lifecycle Management (ALM) Suites vendors.